 Seasonal Affective Disorder

 On a sunny bright day, it’s easy to walk around and adore autumn.
-But for me, I know winter is coming and like a third of the population for me this means Seasonal Affective Disorder or SAD.
+But for me, I know winter is coming and like a fifth of the population for me this means Seasonal Affective Disorder or SAD.
 I have to work really hard to maintain my mood in winter form feeling flat, unmotivated, lethargic, wanting to sleep and eat carbs.
 Some of this I think is a normal healthy evolutionary change to winter.
 But the mood component for me, and for many others, is not.

 Here are some quick tips which really work …